Grassfarming

 and vitamin B12

-pastured poultry farmers: you may be getting more folic acid and vitamin
+poultry farmers: you may be getting more folic acid and vitamin B12, two very

-B12, two very important vitamins.
-This information comes from a British
+important vitamins.
+This information comes from a British study published in

-fatty acid content of the eggs but did not find any.
+acid content of the eggs but did not find any.
 Now we know why.
+In the 1970s,

-In the 1970s, little was known about the benefits of omega-3 fatty acids,
+little was known about the benefits of omega-3 fatty acids, so the researchers

 (A. Tolan et al, "Studies